 What is psychological dependence?
 In short, psychological dependence is the emotional and mental connection you may have with substance abuse.
 Additionally, psychological dependence on a drug or alcohol is as challenging to overcome as physical dependence.
-In some ways, it can be more difficult and need a cognitive behavioral therapy program in Midway Utah.
+In some ways, it can be more difficult.
+Thus, you may need a cognitive behavioral therapy program in Midway Utah.

 The psychological side of addiction is based on a perceived need the substance fills.
 The psychological part of the addiction can occur even if you do not have any physical symptoms.

-You may be emotionally tied to a drug based on your mental desire for it.
-This is common for people who use drugs that may not cause severe withdrawal symptoms when you aren’t using.
+Therefore, you may be emotionally tied to a drug based on your mental desire for it.
+This is common for people who use drugs and may not cause severe withdrawal symptoms when you aren’t using.

 For example, you may not think that you have developed an addiction because you can physically go without using the drug.
 However, your mind creates a desire for it that can negatively impact you in many ways causing loss of sleep, anxiety, depression, and changes in appetite.